-- An exploration of the development of a Light Rail Network be undertaken, including mini bus feeders and park and ride facilities, that will serve the people of Galway now and into the future; - Speed limits of 30km/h or lower are the default option for all non-arterial roads in the city; - Road Traffic legislation be amended to allow local councils to operate their own traffic enforcement and speed cameras; - A Heavy Goods Vehicle (HGV) Management Strategy is developed with a view to restricting HGV movement to designated roads at designated times; - Roundabouts be replaced with signalised crossings and in the short term raised table zebra crossings be established on all entries and exits recognising that the challenges and risks that current roundabout designs impose on vulnerable users are a barrier to pedestrian and cyclist mobility; - Data collection and analysis are improved to highlight the car-dominated state of Galway transport and to identify key areas for the promotion of sustainable alternatives; - The potential for induced traffic in the construction of new highways through and around the city is recognised;

-- Green belts to prevent further urban sprawl is developed; - The Galway-to-Dublin Cycle Greenway and the Galway City-to-Clifden Greenway are developed; - The presently informal Seven Galway Castles Heritage Cycle routes are developed with an extension to provide a safe route to Annaghdown as a safe cycling and walking trail.
+- Research be undertaken decarbonisation of the city including a focus on the provision of and provide more energy efficient public transport and an early participative process for review of the Galway Transport Strategy be undertaken. - An exploration of the development of a Light Rail Network be undertaken, including minibus feeders and park and ride facilities, that will serve the people of Galway now and into the future; - Speed limits of 30km/h or lower are the default option for all non-arterial roads in the city. - Road Traffic legislation be amended to allow local councils to operate their own traffic enforcement and speed cameras. - Galway City has an articulated vision as a pedestrian first city with associated plans for implementation which should include widespread immediate delivery of additional pedestrian crossings throughout the city. - A Heavy Goods Vehicle (HGV) Management Strategy is developed with a view to restricting HGV movement to designated roads at designated times. - Roundabouts be replaced with signalised crossings and in the short term raised table zebra crossings be established on all entries and exits recognising that the challenges and risks that current roundabout designs impose on vulnerable users are a barrier to pedestrian and cyclist mobility. - Data collection and analysis are improved to highlight the car-dominated state of Galway transport and to identify key areas for the promotion of sustainable alternatives. - Extensive rollout of fully functioning accessible bus shelters is prioritised. - Age friendly parking spaces are allocated throughout the city. - An upgrade of the existing Merlin Park Hospital entrance is undertaken as opposed to the development of a new entrance. - The potential for induced traffic in the construction of new highways through and around the city is recognised. - Green belts to prevent further urban sprawl is developed. - The Galway-to-Dublin Cycle Greenway and the Galway City-to-Clifden Greenway are developed. - The presently informal Seven Galway Castles Heritage Cycle routes are developed with an extension to provide a safe route to Annaghdown as a safe cycling and walking trail.